Snowflake-Labs/sfquickstarts/site/sfguides/src/deploy_finetune_os_llama2_in_snowpark_container_services/deploy_finetune_os_llama2_in_snowpark_container_services.md

 ### Model Accuracy

 As noted earlier, in most cases, fine-tuning or training a model with a larger dataset usually results in a better, more accurate model.
-In our case, the improved model accuracy is evident in the inference results seen in ***llm-notebook-with-fine-tune-pre-run-all-rows.ipynb*** notebook where the model was fine-tuned on the entire dataset compared to only 100 rows. *NOTE: Fine-tuning the model on a larger dataset compared to 100 rows will take much longer so just be mindful of that.*
+In our case, the improved model accuracy is evident in the inference results seen in **llm-notebook-with-fine-tune-pre-run-all-rows.ipynb** notebook where the model was fine-tuned on the entire dataset compared to only 100 rows.

+> aside positive
+> NOTE: Fine-tuning the model on a larger dataset compared to 100 rows will take much longer so just be mindful of that.

 Here's what the inference output looks like when the model is fine-tuned on the entire dataset.